 TOMB EQUIPMENT OF A PRIEST

-The tomb equipment of Herishefhotep is one of the few almost fully preserved examples from around 2,000 BC.
-It shows two richly painted coffins, different models, sceptres and staffs and boat models.
-A donation from Ostdeutsche Sparkassenstiftung made its restoration possible.
+The tomb equipment of Herishefhotep is one of few examples from around 2000 BCE that are almost fully preserved.
+The collection includes two painted coffins, model houses, sceptres, staffs and model boats.
+A donation from Ostdeutsche Sparkassenstiftung made restoration possible.

 Tomb equipment of a priest